DOAJ/harvester/README.md

     git submodule init
     git submodule update

-This will initialise and clone the esprit and portentious libraries
+This will initialise and clone the esprit and magnificent octopus libraries

-Then get the submodules for portality
+Then get the submodules for Magnificent Octopus

-    cd myapp/portentious
+    cd myapp/magnificent-octopus
     git submodule init
     git submodule update